What is the FAFSA and why do I have to fill it out every year?

 What is work-study?

 Work-study is a federal program that allows students to work on campus.
 Students are paid minimum wage ($7.25 per hour) and can earn up to $750 per semester, working an average of 8-10 hours per week.
-Students do not have to participate in work-study, but can apply for jobs beginning August 1.
+Students do not have to participate in work-study, but can apply for jobs beginning the first Monday in August.
 If selected for a position, the student will receive a regular paycheck, biweekly.
 The student can spend the money him/herself, or return the money to the business office to apply toward the next semester's expenses.